35 FUN and Interesting Facts About Colombia

 Fun Facts About Colombia

-While most people who live in Colombia speak Spanish, the population is a very diverse mix of indigenous peoples, people descended from Spanish colonists and people from many countries in Africa and Europe.
+While most Colombians speak Spanish, the population is a very diverse mix of indigenous peoples, descendants of Spanish colonists, and people from many countries in Africa and Europe.

-In Colombia, it’s hard to get away with not knowing the words of the national anthem.
-This is because Himno Nacional de la Republica de Colombia is broadcast through television and radio stations twice a day and this is enforced by official law.
-The first broadcast is at 6 AM and the second one is at 6 PM.
+In Colombia, it’s hard to get away with not knowing the national anthem’s words.
+This is because Himno Nacional de la Republica de Colombia is broadcast through television and radio stations twice a day, which is enforced by official law.
+The first broadcast is at 6 AM, and the second is at 6 PM.

-In Colombia, there are only two seasons; the dry season and the rainy season.
-As a tropical place situated close to the equator, you can expect hot and humid conditions most of the year!
+In Colombia, there are only two seasons: the dry season and the rainy season.
+As a tropical place close to the equator, you can expect hot and humid conditions most of the year!

-From December 25th to December 30th each year, Feria de Cali takes place across Colombia.
-It’s one of the largest salsa festivals in the world and features a variety of musical, dance and art events in addition to plenty of salsa.
+From December 25th to December 30th, Feria de Cali occurs across Colombia annually.
+It’s one of the largest salsa festivals in the world and features a variety of musical, dance, and art events in addition to plenty of salsa.

 Sierra Nevada de Santa Marta